mattmurray/textwrangler/README.md

 # textwrangler

-A wrapper around some common NLP libraries for simple text cleaning jobs.
+A small library making use of some widely used NLP tools for simple text cleaning tasks.

 ### Dependencies